 - Notary Public (official City documents only)

-The Texas Local Government Code §22.074 states that a person may be certified to serve as City Secretary.
+The Texas Local Government Code §22.074 states that a person shall be certified to serve as City Secretary.
 Such training and certification is vital given the importance and complexities of the position of City Secretary.
 The Texas Municipal Clerks Certification Program requires the City Secretary to complete an extensive and rigorous certification program consisting of: completing 200 hours of university-level coursework, successfully passing four examinations, and attending eight seminars over a 3-year period.
 Re-certification requires an additional 80 hours of professional development course work and attendance of six seminars every 5 years.